17 Types of Granite Countertops by Colors & Patterns

 17 Types of Granite Countertops

 The granite countertops are primarily categorized based on their primary color such as white, gray, blue, and black.
 Then the different patterns of veins and flecks divide them into further subcategories.
+While we'll be studying processed granite used in the home, it's worth your time to discover more about how granite is formed and all of the various properties associated with it.

 Despite the name, they are not purely white.
 Rather, with the overall white look, they contain a wide range of shades, spots, and veins.
 A combination of opaque white feldspar minerals and milky white quartz makes up its primary ingredients.
 This core is decorated with small black amphibole grains.